neondatabase/website/content/docs/quickstart/sqlalchemy.md

 ---
-title: Getting Started with SQL Alchemy
+title: Run a SQL Alchemy App
 ---

 SQLAlchemy is among the most popular ORMs in the Python universe.
 Because Neon is fully compatible with vanilla PostgreSQL, you only need to fill in the correct connection details.